Capturing and cancelling charges

 Last updated

-Once you create an order, and handle the necessary events, you can use the Fulfillments API to notify Digital River of fulfilled and/or cancelled items.
-Each time you define and submit a POST/fulfillments
+Once you create an order, and handle the necessary events, you can use the to notify Digital River of fulfilled and/or cancelled items.
+Each time you define and submit a request, you inform our payment services how many items in an are fulfilled and/or cancelled.
+We then use that information to or the appropriate amount of an order's payment .

 , your integration should also be set up to handle fulfillment-related events.

-In third-party coordinated fulfillments, you need to synchronously or asynchronously receive an order in an accepted
+In third-party coordinated fulfillments, you need to synchronously or asynchronously receive an in an state.

 with the quantity